Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Results

-However, bridges can be clearly differentiated from the main emission in their electron pitch-angle distributions, as shown in Figure \ref{fig:bridge_averages}; the crossings used in this analysis are given in Table C.2 of the supplementary material.
-These pitch-angle distributions are the average normalised profiles of bridge/main-emission crossings rather than the average distribution, to account for large differences in total electron flux, since the profile is the aspect of interest.
-Bridges are dominated by upward-travelling, field-aligned electrons, though with a considerable downward component, as expected from ZII aurorae \citep{mauk+:2020, sulaiman+:2022}.
-Main-emission crossings have been split into cases where the main emission is not immediately preceded/succeeded by a bridge (whether this is crossed by Juno or not) and cases with bridges in the vicinity of the main-emission crossing.
+In addition to the above relation between bridge auroral brightness and downward electron flux, the typical electron pitch-angle profiles seen during bridge and ME crossings (red in Figure \ref{fig:bridge_averages}) are also noteworthy; the crossings used in this analysis are given in Figures \ref{fig:pitch_angle_average_bridges} to \ref{fig:pitch_angle_average_ME_nobridge} and Table \ref{tab:uvs_cases} of the supplementary material.
+These pitch-angle distributions are the average normalised profiles of bridge/ME crossings rather than the average distribution, to account for large differences in total electron flux, since the profile is the aspect of interest.
+Bridges are dominated by upward-travelling, field-aligned electrons, though with a considerable downward component.
+ME crossings have been split into cases where the ME crossing is immediately preceded/succeeded by a bridge (whether this is crossed by Juno or not) and cases with no bridges in the vicinity of the ME crossing.
+ME crossings with bridges (green) show electron distributions that are dominated by downward-going electrons.
 Cases without bridges (orange) have broadly symmetrical field-aligned electron populations, though there is a preference toward upward-travelling electrons.
-Main-emission crossings with associated bridges (green) have profiles that are dominated by downward-travelling electrons.
-It is first worth noting that the presence or absence of bridges affects the properties of the main-emission auroral-electron population, not simply its morphology.
-Secondly, in the absence of a bridge, the main-emission electron population takes on a more ``bridge-like'' (or ZII) character, with a greater proportion of upward-travelling electrons.
-This hints that the ``bridge'' is still present within the aurora but indistinguishable from the main emission.
-Bridge crossings and crossings of the main emission in the absence of a bridge are also typically associated with greater plasma-wave spectral intensities than those main emission crossings with separate bridges, especially above 300~Hz, as shown in Figure \ref{fig:bridge_averages}.
-Though the uncertainties associated with these average profiles are too large to uniquely associate increased plasma-wave burst intensity with bridge crossings, the observed trend fits with theoretical predictions \citep{elliott+:2018,sulaiman+:2022}, also discussed below in section \ref{sec:discussion}.
+It is first worth noting that the presence or absence of bridges affects the properties of the ME auroral-electron population, not simply its morphology.
+Secondly, in the absence of a bridge, the ME electron population takes on a more ``bridge-like'' character, with a greater proportion of upward-travelling electrons.
+This hints that the ``bridge'' is still present within the aurora but indistinguishable from the ME.